Whether you work from home, go to an office, or are a stay at home mom, we all have an “end of the work day.”

 After your workday’s over, you want to unwind, decompress, and shift into lighter emotions where you’re experiencing more fun, peace, contentment, etc. (after all, you probably want to enjoy spending time with your family and not carry over your stress from the daily grind).

 Here’s the best way to do just that…

 The best way to unwind after work is to decide to do just that.

 It doesn’t take a lot of time.
 All it takes is a little bit of intention.

 Follow these five steps and you’ll be able to unwind every day so much more easily.

 Step one is to create a plan.

-If you don’t create a plan to unwind, your brain will prefer to de-stress by consuming lots of immediate pleasures (aka false pleasures).
+If you don’t create a plan to unwind or create free time in your planning, your brain will prefer to de-stress by consuming lots of immediate pleasures (aka false pleasures).